 M25 Orbital Motorway

-Booklet published to mark the completion of the M25
+Front cover of the booklet published to mark the opening of the M25

 The M25 is either one of the greatest transport achievements of the 20th century or one of Britain's largest planning failures, depending on which way you look at it.
 This booklet takes the former view, celebrating the completion of the circuit in 1986.